top of page

 Eligibility: High-school students can apply

 Remote learning has opened up a host of opportunities for students and professionals alike.
-Meaningful Teens offers internships/volunteer ships for high school students across its welfare and education programs across the world.
+Meaningful Teens offers internships and volunteer opportunities for high school students across its welfare and education programs across the world.
 A few programs that you can contribute to are Project Speak Together, Project Diversidad, Project Ying Wen, and Project Udaan.

 Location: Virtual

-Volunteer experiences are open throughout the year, you can keep an eye out for available opportunities here.
+Program Dates: Volunteer experiences are open throughout the year, you can keep an eye out for available opportunities here

 The program is virtual, for students who cannot attend the program on campus.
-JHIBS is open to 5-6 students, making the application process incredibly competitive, and provides them with an hourly stipend, and also covers transportation costs.
+JHIBS has a competitive application process and provides you with an hourly stipend.
 At the end of the program, you will present your research via an oral or poster presentation.
-To get an idea of past projects and the experiences of past participants, visit here.
+To get an idea of past projects and the experiences of past participants, see here.

 Cost: Free of cost, in-person participants receive an hourly stipend (amount varies), while virtual interns receive a stipend of $500